Installing Akeneo PIM Enterprise Edition (EE) with the Archive¶

 php /path/to/installation/pim-enterprise-standard/bin/console pim:completeness:calculate --env=prod # recalculates the products completeness php /path/to/installation/pim-enterprise-standard/bin/console pim:versioning:refresh --env=prod # processes pending versions php /path/to/installation/pim-enterprise-standard/bin/console akeneo:rule:run --env=prod # executes rules on products

-In the following example, these lines will run the completeness, versioning and rules calculation every 15 minutes:
+In the following example, these lines will run the completeness calculation at 11pm, the versioning calculation at 5am and the rules calculation at 6pm every day:

 1 2 3 4